-While not everyone is a vegan, pretty much everybody who knows anything about factory farming is upset by it.
-There is pretty much zero room for PETA to convert people from pro-factory-farming to anti-factory-farming, because there aren’t any radical grassroot pro-factory-farming activists to be found.
+While not everyone is a vegan, most people who learn enough about factory farming are upset by it.
+There is pretty much zero room for PETA to convert people from pro-factory-farming to anti-factory-farming, because there aren’t any radical grassroots pro-factory-farming activists to be found.
 Their problem isn’t lack of agreement.
-It’s lack of publicity.
+It’s lack of attention.

 So there’s a tradeoff here, with Vegan Outreach on one side and PETA on the other.

 Vegan Outreach can get everyone to agree in principle that factory-farming is bad, but no one will pay any attention to it.

 And PETA can get everyone to pay attention to factory farming, but a lot of people who would otherwise oppose it will switch to supporting it just because they’re so mad at the way it’s being publicized.

 PETA doesn’t shoot themselves in the foot because they’re stupid.
 They shoot themselves in the foot because they’re traveling up an incentive gradient that rewards them for doing so, even if it destroys their credibility.